 To keep any plant healthy indoors, the more you duplicate its natural environment, the happier it will be.
-There are a many ways to accomplish this, see Bonsai Indoors.
+If you are growing

 Fertilizer is somewhat like food for plants.
 Plants growing wild in the ground draw their nutrition from nature.
 In the case of container plants, such as bonsai, we need to help them out.

 Learn the important facts of Bonsai Tree Fertilizer.

 No matter where you live, winter care is a serious concern.
 All container plants need special consideration during winter - bonsai included.
 See the page on winter care.

 Bonsai are never finished.
 To maintain a desirable shape, you will have to trim.
 However, even bonsai pruning will depend on the type of tree you have.
 Plants with leaves are trimmed with sharp shears, juniper needles are often sheared or sometimes "pinched."

 Roots also need pruning!
 How often and when are important factors to learn about your tree.